jony1993/nuxt-tapfiliate/README.md

 })
 ```

-Add tapfiliate accountId to your config
+Then, you must add the accountId to the module options:

 ```
 tapfiliate: {